near/NEPs/text/0000-near-shell.md

 * `near account delete` : Delete an account or sub-account.
 * `near account create-key` : Delete an account or sub-account.
 * `near account revoke-key` : Delete an account or sub-account.
-* `near account select` : Select an account from the list of locally configured accounts as the active account.
+* `near account select` : Selects a default account from the list of accounts with keys.
+Stored in project-level settings with key `defaultAccount`.
 * `near account login`  : Log in the current active or specified account.
-* `near account logout` : Log out the current active or specified account.
-Essentially revoking a full access key.
+* `near account stake`  : Stake Ⓝ to a given staking contract
-* `near account secure` : Finds the key file for an account name, converts it to use OS-level key management via a command line wizard.
+* `near account secure` : Finds the key file for an account name, converts it to use OS-level key management via a command line wizard/instructions.
-* `near account --help`   : Display help on account subcommands.
+* `near account --help`

 ### `near config <command>`
 [commands-config]: #commands-config

 * `near config`         : List the location of active configuration file if it's loaded, or default config settings
 * `near config add`     : Set a key in the active configuration, or if using default, create a config file in the home directory with defaults and the specified key and value
 * `near config remove`  : Removes a configuration file.
-(Example: removes `.near-config/connections/localnet.js`)
+(Example: `near config remove localnet` removes `.near-config/connections/localnet.js`)
+* `near config select`  : Selects a default connection configuration file from the list of those available.
+Stored in the project-level settings with key `defaultConnection`.
+Default is `default`.
 * `near config wizard`  : Runs through a command-line wizard for an environment, allowing user to modify the values.

 ### `near contract <command>`